BradyPlanden/BattPhase.jl/README.md

 &nbsp;
 ## Results
 The following results have been obtained utilising Julia 1.7.2, with `Threads.nthreads() = 1` and Pardiso.jl utilised for LinearAlgebra.
 Benchmark hardware was a 10980XE with 64Gb of memory.
-Visual results from the included `Semi-Circle` example are shown below,
+Visual results from the included `GaussSeed.jl` example are shown below,

 <p align="center">